 See, let’s say you like green tea so much that you consume 6 cups a day.
 That means you’ll be getting almost 4.8 mg of the chemical (using the average content of oxalate we established in the “let’s be practical” session above,) from this tea.
 That’s not a serious amount but the catch is, remember you’ll be taking in other foods which most likely would add oxalates into your system as well.
 Off cause you don’t want to trigger oxalate symptoms whatsoever.

-Is Green Tea High in Oxalates when Consumed in Plenty?
+Is Green Tea High in Oxalates – if consumed in excess?

 The thing is, while green tea itself is low in oxalates you also need to consider other foods that you take throughout the day and think of small portions of oxalates coming from different sources.
 I personally recommend taking at least not more than three cups of green tea (to ensure you benefit from the numerous health properties this beverage comes with but also protect yourself from the consequences of excessive oxalate intake that could cause kidney stones in the long run).